jenstornell/kirby-snippetfield/README.md

 ### `$field` object

-To give you a hind of what it contains, do this (might be slow or crash):
+To give you a hint of what it contains, do this (might be slow or crash):

 ```php
 print_r( $field );